hengchu/tiger-haskell/README.md

 Compiler should work for all testcases listed here: https://www.cs.princeton.edu/~appel/modern/testcases/

+I'm working on making a Mark-Sweep garbage collector for this tiger compiler.
+I have already been able to generate pointer maps successfully.
+Next step is to implement heap management and the collector.

 I recently cleaned up the project of bad dependencies, and made a dependency graph of the important modules in the project.
 It's still not as pretty as I would like it to be, but you can check it out here: